 Due to the vagueness of the law, federal investigators can bring cybercrime charges against parties who often had no idea they were even skirting the law.
 It is imperative to counter any federal investigation with lawyers on your side who understand cybercrime issues.
-If you are under federal investigation for committing cybercrimes, come to the Law Offices of Horwitz & Citro, P.A. with offices in Orlando and Tampa.
+If you are under federal investigation for committing cybercrimes, come to the Law Offices of Horwitz & Citro, P.A. in Orlando.
 Our federal criminal defense attorneys are ready to stand by your side and make certain you are not mistreated by the criminal justice system, which can be all too eager to land a conviction, even when evidence points otherwise.

 What sets our Orlando cybercrime lawyers apart from others?